CTHRU/Hitrava/README.md

 For a full changelog of earlier versions, please look [`here`](./CHANGELOG.md).

 ## Release Notes
-### Version 3.4.1 (build 2006.2101)
+### Version 3.4.2 (build 2007.0601)
 #### Solved Issues
-- Solved a bug where Hitrava would stop with an error when the activity has no calorie information.
-Closes #13.
+- Corrected an error where parsing would error out for activities recorded on devices that provide speed values as numbers with a decimal fraction (e.g Band Pro devices).
+Closes #15.

 ## Copyright and License
 [![nposl3.0][shield nposl3.0]][tldrlegal nposl3.0]